 16. Filthy - Justin Timberlake

 Justin Timberlake is set to take the big stage at this year’s Superbowl Halftime Show and is releasing his next studio album "Man in the Woods", shortly following.
 The first single, Filthy, is a sexy, but safe groove in the realm of JT’s more recent work.
-We are so digging it; the end has a vibe for sure.
+We are so digging it; the end really has a vibe of its own, for sure.

 17. God Save Our Young Blood - BØRNS & Lana Del Rey